lucavh/knowledge-base/azure-certificates/DP100-3-azureml.md

 If you use Azure storage as input source, you have to link a storage container (e.g. Blob storage) to the Azure ML workspace using a Datastore.

-Datastore stores contain connection information to other data sources within Azure (Blob, Files, Data Lake, Azure SQL, PostgreSQL, MySQL, Azure Databricks, etc.).
+Datastore stores contain connection information to other data sources within [[Azure]] (Blob, Files, Data Lake, Azure SQL, PostgreSQL, MySQL, Azure [[Databricks]], etc.).
 In that sense it's more like a "Data Connector".

 ### Compute Resources

 #### Azure ML Managed Resources (Compute Instances & Compute Clusters)

-Compute Instances & Compute Clusters are directly integrated with AzureML Workspace.
+Compute Instances & Compute Clusters are directly integrated with [[AzureML]] Workspace.

 ##### Compute Instances:

-- __are best for development in notebooks in Python or R environment__
+- __are best for development in notebooks in [[Python]] or R environment__
 - are workstations for data scientists
-- contain R and PythonTools environment, as well as Docker and AzureML SDK
+- contain R and PythonTools environment, as well as Docker and [[AzureML]] SDK
 - have everything configured and pre-installed for you

 Compute Instances are typically used in a development environment with notebooks and data profiling.
 Can also be used for small training and inferencing for development and testing.